Secure storage of GitLab CI passwords as Yandex Lockbox secrets

 To enable a Managed Service for GitLab instance to access Yandex Lockbox secrets:

-- Prepare your infrastructure.
+- Set up your infrastructure.

-- Configure the CI script.
+- Configure the CI pipeline.

 - Check the result.